apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 - delimiter: delimiter of the file line, default is comma "," as delimiter, JSON files do not need to specify, optional;
 - charset: encoding charset of the file, default is UTF-8, optional;
 - date_format: customized date format, default value is yyyy-MM-dd HH:mm:ss, optional; if the date is presented in the form of timestamp, this item must be written as timestamp (fixed);
-- extra_date_formats: a customized list of other date formats, empty by default, optional; each item in the list is an alternate date format to the date_format specified date format;
+- extra_date_formats: a customized list of another date formats, empty by default, optional; each item in the list is an alternate date format to the date_format specified date format;
 - time_zone: set which time zone the date data is in, default is GMT+8, optional;
 - skipped_line: the line you want to skip, composite structure, currently can only configure the regular expression of the line to be skipped, described by the child node regex, the default is not to skip any line, optional;
 - early_stop: the record pulled from Kafka broker at a certain time is empty, stop the task, default is false, only for debugging, optional;